Freshwater Weekly Fishing Report Week of May 29, 2024

 Calaveras

 GOOD.
 Water slightly stained, 90 degrees.
-Redfish are on good being caught off the bank with shrimp, crawfish and being caught trolling on dark plastics and spoons.
+Fishing patterns remain consistent.
+Redfish are on good off the bank with shrimp, crawfish and being caught trolling on dark plastics and spoons.
 Channel catfish are being caught on rock lines.
 Blue catfish are being caught out on the lake on rock piles and drop offs using cut bait bass are slow.
 Report by Harry Lamb, Alamo Texas Fishing.

 Canyon Lake

 GOOD.
-Water normal stain; 80 degrees; 22.91 feet below pool.
-Bass are good in the hydrilla with a chatterbait, and with a dropshot in deeper grass or main lake points.
+Water normal stain; 83 degrees; 23.13 feet below pool.
+Bass are good on spooks in the morning.
+Then as the sun rises target bass around grass edges with worms.
 Report by Evan Coleman, Big Bassin Fishing.

 Cedar Creek

 EXCELLENT.
-Slightly stained; 76 degrees; 0.01 feet above pool.
+Slightly stained; 76 degrees; 0.34 feet above pool.
 Hybrids and white bass start early in the morning at daylight and hit the dam or the western shorelines of the lake and look for schooling fish close to seawalls and shorelines.
 After that fish any hump in depths of 22-28 feet throughout the lake to find fish stacked up in schools.
 Use spinnerbaits like a mepps #4 spinner or drop a slab down to the bottom and work it fast up and down and the fish will hit it immediately.
 Also throwing out a slab and reeling it back with a slow retrieve is also working well.
 The evening bite from 5-8 p.m. has also been very good.
 Hit up seawalls close to points in depths of 7-12 feet and cast rattle traps, spoons or sassy shads to get the Hybrids to bite.
 The crappie bite has been getting increasingly better.
 Look for them under bridge pylons or under docks where the depths are between 3-10 feet.
 Quick limits are being reported.
 Guides have been reporting exceptionally nice catches on sunny warmer days.
 Report by Brent Herbeck, Herbeck’s Lonestar Fishing Guide Service.
-Catfish are good on shad or punch bait around shallow points early then humps in 8-16 feet of water midday.
+Water is a little high and stained.
+Catfish are spawning and scattered.
+You can catch them shallow or deep with cut shad.
 Report by Jason Barber, Kings Creek Adventures.

 Choke Canyon

 GOOD.
-Water stained; 82 degrees; 29.01 feet below pool.
-Bass are good on shad colored moving baits in the morning on shallow flats.
-As the day progresses a Texas rig and Carolina rig on main lake points is producing.
+Water stained; 85 degrees; 29.14 feet below pool.
+Bass morning bite is really good on shad patterned spinnerbaits or crankbaits.
+Then as the sun rises switch to Texas rigs on main lake points.
 Report by Evan Coleman, Big Bassin Fishing.
-Bass are good in shallow water using crankbaits, or spinnerbaits.
-Catfish are good on cut bait or stink bait in 10-15 feet of water.
-Crappie are good in 20-25 feet of water on minnows or grubs.
+Bass are good in shallow water out to 10 feet using flukes and soft plastic worms, shad colored crankbaits.
+A little bit of topwater action.
+Catfish are good on cut bait or stink bait in 20 feet of water.
+Crappie are good in brush piles in 20-25 feet of water on minnows or grubs.
 Report by Scott Springer, Fish Choke Canyon Lake.

 Cisco